 The second step to Houzz success is to upload your projects.
 Many Houzzers only upload a handful of images, that haven’t been shot professionally and are very low res.
 Don’t do this.
 As mentioned previously, Houzz is a very visual platform; users visit Houzz to seek inspiration and they will not find inspiration in images you shot on your camera phone in dim lighting.
 But you already know that.
 So, if you do not possess the qualities of a professional photographer, hire one to shoot your projects – it will pay off!

-Before you upload your images to Houzz, optimise the file names to include suitable keywords for each image.
+Before saving photos to Houzz, optimise the file names to include suitable keywords for each image.
 If you leave the file name as DSC567, there is no chance of it showing up in search engine rankings (outside of Houzz).
 Take a look at your image, look at the interior style, colours, property type and make sure the image file is suitably and uniquely named.

 When uploading projects to Houzz, make sure to name them – this looks much more professional, and can appear lazy if you don’t.
 If you’re struggling to think of a title for the project, simply use the location and project type (commercial, residential etc.)